jmdaemon/shortpath/README.md

 Environment variables are not as supported and are somewhat buggy.

-- If an environment variable exists, with the shortpath variable containing the name of the shortpath of the same name, the envvar will replace the substring with itself thus breaking the path.
 - Allowing any arbitrary envvar to be used in folding shortpaths is insecure.
     This should be modified to allow only specific customizable env vars such as `$profile`, the `XDG` variables, etc.